Aer Lualdi L.57

 The Aer Lualdi L.57 was a prototype Italian helicopter, a further refinement of Lualdi's ES 53 and L.55 designs.

 The aircraft featured a larger main rotor than its predecessors, a fibreglass tail rotor, and an autopilot.
+The Aircraft could accommodate 4 people and was powered by a Lycoming-O360 A1A.
+Only one L.57 was ever built and the aircraft was never put into production.